iltommi/qdb-documentation/source/concepts/distribution.rst

 That means that although a ring's segment may be unable to serve requests for a short period of time, the rest of the ring remains unaffected.

-In a production environement, hive segments may become unstable for a short period (in the order of minutes, generally in less than one minute) of time after a node fails.
-This unstability is temporary and does not require human intervention to be resolved.
+In a production environment, hive segments may become unstable for a short period (in the order of minutes, generally in less than one minute) of time after a node fails.
+This instability is temporary and does not require human intervention to be resolved.

 .. tip::
-    To sum up, when a hive's segment is unstable request *may* temporarly fail.
+    To sum up, when a hive's segment is unstable request *may* temporarily fail.
 The probability for failure is correlated with the number of simultaneous failures.

 Minimum number of working nodes required
 -------------------------------------------

-A hive can successfully operate with a single node, however, the single node may not be able to handle all the load of the ring by itself.
+A hive can successfully operate with a single node; however, the single node may not be able to handle all the load of the ring by itself.
 Additionally, managing nodes failures implies extra work for the nodes.
 Frequent failures will severely impact performances.

 .. tip::
     A hive operates best when more than 90% of the nodes are fully functional.